-As we neared what would be for us the end of the trail, we entered a huge cavern with a giant waterfall cascading through a fissure in the rock.
+As we neared the end of the public trail, we entered a huge cavern with a giant waterfall cascading through a fissure in the rock.

 Continuing in a series of stairs past the falls and through the grotto to a vantage high above the ground, the trail allowed us superb views of the falls and formations.

 We turned and headed back, taking nearly as much time on our return journey to admire the formations from a new angle.